 - “Use remote start to heat or cool the interior when the vehicle is plugged in to maximize the electric range by utilizing electricity from the electrical outlet.”

 - ” Plan ahead for decelerations and coast whenever possible.
 For example, do not rush to traffic signals. ” Taking your foot off the brake (‘coasting’ in the owner’s manual) uses regenerative braking to charge the battery.
+After 2 weeks of driving my Bolt, I’ve used the brakes only a few times – I love it!

 - Do the usual mileage-improving behaviors, of driving at 55 mph or below, not driving on the freeway with the windows down, avoiding fast take-offs or stops at traffic lights, and not carrying more weight (cargo) than you need.